-Deadline: Varies by Country
+Deadline: Varies by Country (see below)

 A Rhodes Scholarship covers:

-- All University and College fees;
+- Oxford University course fees;

-- the University application fee;
+- The University application fee;

 - The Rhodes Trust warmly welcomes applications from talented young persons of diverse backgrounds.